shubham2345/neural-machine-translation/README.md

 | CNN | `cnn_train_partb.sh` | `outputs/cnn_output_partb.txt` |

 ---

-## 🚧 Part C: Work In Progress
+# 🚀 Part C: Model Improvements

-Scripts for **Part C** are still being developed and will be submitted before the final deadline.
-If you have any suggestions, please review the following scripts and provide feedback:
+This section focuses on enhancing the translation performance of our models by exploring various architectural and hyperparameter modifications.

+## ✅ Completed Experiments
+The following scripts were used for training and evaluation:

 - **Transformer:** `transformer_train_partc.sh`
 - **CNN:** `cnn_train_partc.sh`

----
+### 🔧 Modifications Implemented:
+- Shared source and target embeddings in the Transformer model.
+- Tuned the number of layers and dropout rates.
+- Adjusted Byte Pair Encoding (BPE) operations and applied BPE dropout.

 ## 📌 Notes
 - `data-bin/fr-en/` is created with **BPE applied**.
 - `data-bin/fr-en-no-bpe/` is created **without BPE**.
-- **Fairseq is used for model training**.
+- **Fairseq was used for model training.**
 - The dataset consists of TED talk transcripts and manual translations.

+Further analysis and discussion can be found in the final report.

 ---